MizuchiLabs/mantrae/README.md

 - **Router Configuration**: Create and manage Traefik routers with custom rules, entrypoints, and middleware configurations.
 - **Middleware Management**: Add middlewares to your routers, including rate limiting, authentication, and more.
 - **Service Status**: Monitor the status of your services and see their health information.
-- **DNS Providers**: Support for multiple DNS providers (currently Cloudflare and PowerDNS) for automatic DNS record updates.
+- **DNS Providers**: Support for multiple DNS providers (currently Cloudflare, PowerDNS, Technitium) for automatic DNS record updates.

 ## 🚧 Disclaimer 🚧